 Once you’ve finished setting the dhcpcd.conf file, reboot your Pi.
 Once it comes back up, see if you can ping other devices both inside and outside your network.
 Then try to do another apt update and upgrade to see if your Pi can talk to the Raspbian repositories.
 If not, go back over the file and make sure the changes you made were saved.
 Also check to make sure everything is spelled correctly (remember it’s case sensitive).

 Congratulations!
 If you’re here, that means you have successfully set up your Raspberry Pi, can see it on the network, and have two hard disks connected via USB.
 You are now ready to do something not a lot of other people do – use a Raspberry Pi to make a RAIDset out of a pair of USB-connected disks.
 Fortunately, the software (like the hardware) has made leaps and bounds since the last time I tried it and it’s pretty easy to set up.

 First, let’s make sure the right stuff is installed:

-sudo apt update sudo apt upgrade sudo apt install mdadm
+sudo apt install mdadm

 Since you already made sure the disks were working in Step 2, you can go ahead and create a RAID1 mirror.
 In my case, I didn’t care about the partition size so I used the entirety of both disks with the following command: